 Annual Security Report

-Public Safety normally publishes this Annual Security Report by October 1; however, due to the COVID-19 pandemic, the U.S. Department of Education extended the deadline for publishing to December 31, 2020.
+Public Safety publishes this Annual Security Report by October 1.
 This Report contains statistics from the three most recent calendar years for crimes reported on campus, in residence halls, in non-campus buildings or property, and on USF additional campuses and additional locations, as well as on public property and thoroughfares adjacent to the Hilltop Campus.
-It also includes statistics for referrals for University disciplinary action for alcohol abuse law violations, drug abuse law violations and weapons law violations.
-These statistics are obtained from the following sources: Public Safety records; local law enforcement agencies within whose jurisdiction the reporting area lies; Student Housing and Residential Education; Office of Student Conduct, Rights and Responsibilities; Student Life staff; and Campus Security Authorities who have a significant responsibility for student and campus activities.
+It also includes statistics for referrals for university disciplinary action for alcohol abuse law violations, drug abuse law violations and weapons law violations.
+These statistics are obtained from the following sources: Public Safety records; local law enforcement agencies within whose jurisdiction the reporting area lies; Office of Student Housing; Office of Community Living; Office of Student Conduct, Rights and Responsibilities; Student Life staff; and Campus Security Authorities who have a significant responsibility for student and campus activities.

 Community Right to Know